 Not satisfied with this explanation, I proceeded to point out the hazards posed by the gate as it stands and began to enumerate various doomsday scenarios.
 The principal’s otherwise cheerful demeanor suddenly darkened and after a quick and nervous glance at her watch she said that it was unfortunate that our meeting had to end so abruptly, but that she had to run to an important conference.

-A few days after the science experiment, my wife, while waiting to pickup our daughter from school, struck up conversation with another parent who seemed to be somewhat annoyed.
-"Why the long face?" she asked.
-"Well," said our neighbor , "Just a few minutes ago while driving into the school parking lot, I was being polite and making extra room for the car approaching me, but I miscalculated the width of the opening and scraped the side of my van against the gate post."
+A few days after the science experiment, my wife, while waiting to pickup our daughter from school, struck up conversation with another parent who seemed to be visibly upset.
+“Why the long face?” she asked.
+“Well,” said our neighbor, “while driving into the school parking lot, I was being polite and made extra room for the car approaching me, but I miscalculated the width of the opening and scraped the side of my van against the gate post.”
 She had carved a deep gauge in right hand side of her van from wheel rim to wheel rim.

 That evening during dinner, my wife recounted the story of the accident.
 My daughter at first thought that my wife was making the whole thing up, but after hearing that it was the mother of one of her classmates, she asked for permission to call her friend to verify the facts.
 When she got back to the dinner table, she had a look of disbelief on her face.
 “That’s exactly what we told the principle could happen!” she said.
 “We sure did,” I said.

 She remained silent for few seconds and then I noticed a twinkle in her eyes.